 You may be facing a case with the DC Criminal Court if you have been charged with a crime in the District of Columbia.
-This guide covers everything you need to know to navigate the court and begin your defense.
+Learn more in this guide.

-What to Know Before You Go to the DC Criminal Court
+What to Know Before You Go to the Criminal Court in DC

-When facing the DC Criminal Court system, one must remember that the District of Columbia isn’t a state.
-Unlike other jurisdictions that have a circuit court, city court, and a justice court, all local criminal cases go through the Superior Court.
-Cases including code violations, criminal traffic infractions, felonies, and misdemeanors are prosecuted by the United States Attorneys’ Office.
+When facing the criminal court system in DC, one must remember that the District of Columbia isn’t a state.
+Unlike other jurisdictions with a circuit court, city court, and a justice court, all local criminal cases go through the Superior Court.
+Cases including District of Columbia code violations, criminal traffic infractions, felonies, and misdemeanors are prosecuted by the United States Attorney’s Office.

 A criminally charged person needs to know what to expect in court and where to go for their case.
-A DC federal criminal defense attorney, such as Christopher J. Mutimer of Scrofano Law will provide the proper procedures for courtroom decorum and additional information.
+A DC federal criminal defense attorney will provide the proper procedures for courtroom decorum and additional information.
 Make an appointment to schedule an attorney consultation and begin your defense today.

 DC Court of Appeals Responsibilities

-The DC Criminal Court is comprised of the Superior Court and the DC Court of Appeals.
+The Washington Criminal Court is comprised of the Superior Court and the DC Court of Appeals.
 As a state supreme court equivalent and the highest DC court, the DC Court of Appeals reviews: